Group mixing drives inequality in face-to-face gatherings: Methods

+We summarize the main entities of the model and paper in Table~\ref{tablevariables}.
+In the simulations, we used the following parameters: $L=100$, $d=1$, $v=1$, and $N=200$.
 To analyze the symmetrical case of the attractiveness--mixing model, we first simulate the model with different values of $h$ and $f_0$ and then measure the average degree of the whole network $\langle k\rangle$ and the average group degree of the minority, denoted as $\langle k_0\rangle$, and majority, $\langle k_1\rangle$.
 We compare each group $r$ with the whole network using $z$ scores, defined as $(\langle k_r\rangle - \langle k\rangle)/{s[k]}$, where $s[k]$ is the standard deviation of $k$.
-We simulate the model with the following parameters: $L=100$, $d=1$, $v=1$, and $N=200$, and we average the results over $50$ different simulations (Fig.~\ref{fig:fig3}).
+In the case of the simulations using the data estimates, we run the model until the total number of edges is the same as the number of edges in the data.
+In all analyses, we average the results over $50$ different simulations.